 4. Cut the commute

-Of course the cloud offers additional environmental benefits as well.
+Of course, the cloud offers additional environmental benefits as well.
 With all of your files, notes, and tasks accessible from every device, you can skip the commute and work from home.

 According to the EPA, the largest share of greenhouse gas emissions come from transportation.
 Firms can counter this by allowing remote work, either full-time or on a hybrid model.

 This increased flexibility can also improve workplace morale.
 The average commute eats up nearly an hour each day.
-That’s time that legal professionals can instead spend with their family or taking care of their health.
+That’s time that legal professionals can instead spend with their families or taking care of their health.
 No wonder 80% of workers would like to work from home at least some of the time.